muhmuhten/jset/README.rst

 The ``jat`` utility is a wrapper for jail_attach(2) using jail_getid(3).
 It is generally redundant with jexec(8), except that it has much less functionality;
 it doesn't bother shoddily implementing a subset of su(1)'s functionality...

+Generally, ``jset -ua`` is also sufficient to accomplish anything which could be done with ``jat``, but can also modify the jail's parameters.

 jrm
 ~~~